mikwielgus/topola/INSTALL.md

     cargo install trunk

-To build and open Topola in your browser, run
+To build and open Topola in your browser, run:

     trunk serve